DUI Checkpoints in California

 County: Orange

-Location: The Fullerton Police Department will operate a DUI/drivers license checkpoint on February 20, between 8:00 PM and 1:00 AM, at an undisclosed location.
+Location: The Tustin Police Department announces a forthcoming DUI checkpoint at an undisclosed location.

 Official Source: View →